Frequently Asked Questions

 do i need extensive experience off-pavement?

 No. We offer training designed for various levels of experience.
 While it is highly recommended that all riders joining us have some degree of experience, our tours and Level 1 training are designed to be comfortable for most riders with street experience.
-We will rate the difficulty of our off-pavement sections for the ride with a 1 - 3 scale.
-(1 suitable for most riders, 3 difficult/advanced experience only).
 The majority of our routes are suitable for beginners and fun for advanced riders.

 Level 2 and more advanced training classes will require an intermediate skill level or previous completion of a Level 1 class.
 Ultimately it is up to you to self-determine your level of comfort and experience and choose tours/trainings that are appropriate.